tasmota/docs/docs/Blinds-and-Shutters.md

 A maximum of four shutters per device are supported.
 ![](https://user-images.githubusercontent.com/34340210/65997879-3517e180-e468-11e9-9c44-9ad4a4a970cc.png)

 To enable additional shutters, `ShutterRelay<x> <value>` must be executed for each additional shutter.
-Additional shutter declarations must be sequentially numbered, and without gaps (i.e., second shutter is 2, then shutter 3, and finally shutter 4).
+Additional shutter declarations must be sequentially numbered, and without gaps (i.e., second shutter is 2, next shutter 3 and finally shutter 4).

 Disabling a shutter in the middle of the defined set of shutters will disable all other higher numbered shutters.
 If the disabled shutter is restored, the higher numbered shutters previously declared will also be restored.
 When a shutter is added or removed, a list of the active shutters, with their parameters, is output to the log.
 If you intend to remove shutters, explicitly remove each one beginning with the highest numbered shutter.

 With four shutters, eight `Relay<x>` components are needed.
 If manual operation switches (`Switch<x>` or `Button<x>` pairs) are also used, additional input GPIO are required.
 The ESP82xx device may not have enough free GPIO to support all the shutter connections required.
-A GPIO expander such as a PCF8574 or [MCP230xx](MCP230xx) can be used.
+A GPIO expander such as a PCF8574 or [MCP230xx](MCP230xx) can be used with additional effort.

 Using manual operation `Switch<x>` pairs may require setting `SwitchMode<x> 4` (inverse follow) for proper switch behavior.

 Any shutter positioning can be locked `ShutterLock<x> 1`.
 Once executed an ongoing movement is finished while further positioning commands like `ShutterOpen<x>`, `ShutterClose<x>`, `ShutterStop<x>`,  `ShutterPosition<x>`, ... as well as web UI buttons, web UI sliders, and shutter buttons are disabled.
 This can be used to lock an outdoor blind in case of high wind or rain.
 You may also disable shutter positioning games by your children.
 Shutter positioning can be unlocked using `ShutterLock<x> 0`.
-Please be aware that the shutter can still be moved by direct relay control (i.e., `power<x>`), or physical switches and buttons.
-Use hte `ShutterButton<x>` command prior to `ShutterLock` to be able to lock buttons.
+Please be aware that the shutter can still be moved by direct relay control (i.e., `Power<x>`), or physical switches and buttons.
+Use the `ShutterButton<x>` command prior to `ShutterLock` to be able to lock buttons.

 ### Pulse Motor Support
 There are shutters that have two relays but only need a pulse to start or stop.
 Depending on the current situation a pulse will stop the shutter or send it into a specific direction.
 To use these kinds of shutters a [`PulseTime`](Commands.md#pulsetime) must be defined on each relay.
 The minimum setting that seems to make it work consistently is `2`.
 A setting of `1` does not work.
 If the shutter moves too fast and does not react to a stop command, increase the setting to `3` or `4`.